 The first half of my life was spent watching my biological father drink excessively.
 I was young, but I knew it wasn't right.
 I remember waiting to see him after work, but not knowing when that would be.

 After many disappointments I promised myself I would never be like that.

 Following my promise, I joined clubs in middle school.
 I participated in Earth Shuttle, TIP and football.

 During my summers, I worked hard to become a junior counselor at Camp Watanopa.
-Now in High School, I am part of Big Brothers/ Big Sisters.
-I dedicated four years to football and am proud to be part of the 2012 State Championship Team.
+Now in High of the 2012 State Championship Team.
 In my spare time, I hunt and fly fish as much as possible.